pablobm/pygame-tutorial/00500-objects/text.md

 ash.age = "10"
 ```

 The two first lines define a new "class" of "objects".
 You can read it as "some things in this program are going to be 'students'".
-It may sound a bit weird, but it's useful later.
-Don't worry too much.
+It may sound a bit weird, but it'll be useful later.
+Don't worry too much, you don't have to understand it completely.

 The next three lines read as follows: